 ArtScience Museum (Outside)

 The ambience: The bay on one side, the glass and light skeleton of The Shoppes on the other, the Helix Bridge ahead (also not a bad spot), a massive concrete lotus flower overhead and an Anish Kapoor sculpture among the lily ponds that surround you.
 If that’s not a top urbanite make-out spot, we don’t know what is.

 Great for when: You’ve just had a huge fight while shopping at The Shoppes, eaten a filling meal at any of MBS' signature restaurants or can still stand the thought of sex after all the screaming toddlers around the corner.

 Block 9 Lock Road

-Great for when: You’re done with dinner at Naked Finn, a bit of dancing and barbecue at Art After Dark, or after a couple of unique tipples at Hopscotch.
+Great for when: You’re done with dinner, a bit of dancing and barbecue at events like Art After Dark, or after a couple of unique tipples at Hopscotch.

 Watch out for: Mosquitos, and other people who’ve had the same idea.